tm-hack/docs/docs/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to test_sphinx's documentation!
+Hello to test_sphinx's documentation!
 =======================================

 .. toctree::
    :maxdepth: 2

-   :caption: Contents:
+   java/spring/index.rst
+   report/book/index.rst
+   report/seminar/index.rst
+   workplace/tools/index.rst

 Indices and tables
 ==================